 - 1. Select Settings > System from the main menu. - 2.
 Select Time from the sub-menu.
-Refer to Figure 15.
+Refer to Figure 22.

-Figure 15.
-Time Window - Manually Optionn
+Figure 22.
+Time Window - Manual Option

-Table 10.
+Table 13.
 Time Window - Manually Option

 Field Description Set System Time Select Manually .
 This is the default.
-Current System Displays the current date and time settings.
-Time (24 HR) Click the AUTO button to set the date and time on the access point according to your management workstation.
+Current System Time (24 HR) Displays the current date and time settings.
+Click the AUTO button to set the date and time on the access point according to your management workstation.
 Timezone Select the Time Zone of the access point from the pull-down menu.
 Enable Daylight Savings If the location of the access point observes daylight savings time, click the dialog box for the Adjust Time for Daylight Savings parameter.
-The window displays the fields in Figure 14 on page 48 If the area does not observe Daylight Savings time, leave the check box empty.
-Start (Daylight Saving) Use the pull-down menus to set the date and time for the start of Daylight Savings Time.
-End (Daylight Saving) Use the pull-down menus to set the date and time for the end of Daylight Savings Time.
-Offset (Daylight Saving) Use the pull-down menu to select the number of minutes to adjust the time at the start and end Daylight Saving Time.
-The default is 60 minutes.
+The window displays the fields in Figure 21 on page 61 If the area does not observe Daylight Savings time, leave the check box empty.
 System Date Use the pull-down menus to set the current month, day, and year.
 System Time Use the pull-down menus to set the current hours and minutes.
 The hours are in 24 hours.
 For example, 14 represent 2:00 p.m.